jli198/cpe462/README.md

 | Readings *Conditions*: no restriction | X |
 | Other (specify) | |

-3. Students <u>are not</u> allowed to work with or talk to other students during exams.
+3. Students *are not* allowed to work with or talk to other students during exams.

 ### LEARNING ACCOMODATIONS